Dawson County Sheriff's Office

 Performs other related duties as deemed necessary.

-If you are interested in obtaining more information, you may do so by contacting Human Resources Director Amy Greene.
+If you are interested in obtaining more information, you may do so by contacting Human Resources Director Donna Blanton.
 Individuals who are interesting in applying may do so by downloading an employment application from the "Employment Opportunities" page or in person at the Sheriff's Office.

 Detention Center - Position Description